gc-da11yn/gc-da11yn.github.io/src/pages/en/employment-and-social-development-canada-esdc.md

 ---
-title: Employment and Social Development Canada (ESDC)
+title: Employment and Social Development Canada (<abbr>ESDC</abbr>)
-description: Employment and Social Development Canada (ESDC) works to improve the standard of living and quality of life for all Canadians.
+description: Employment and Social Development Canada (<abbr>ESDC</abbr>) works to improve the standard of living and quality of life for all Canadians.
 We do this by promoting a labour force that is highly skilled.
 We also promote an efficient and inclusive labour market.
 ESDC has multiple teams working in digital accessibility with the goal of creating a barrier free environment for Canadians and employees!
 toggle: emploi-et-developpement-social-canada-edsc
 subject:
   - accessibilityInTheGovernmentOfCanada